Nonlinear Control Allocation: A Learning Based Approach

 For second and third statement, consider a single region (polytope) of the domain over which the cost is an affine function of inputs.
 The optimum (either maximum or minimum) of the function over the region cannot be in its interior, thus it must be on the boundary.
 Each region being a convex set when operated by an affine function results in a convex polytope (point-wise AMS).
 Therefore, complete AMS would be union of all these point-wise AMS of each region. \end{proof}

-Even though the above discussed theorem provides results of fundamental importance, its practical implementation is still being researched. \begin{enumerate} \item Given any two piecewise-linear functions, currently the authors have not been able to find an algorithm to determine the regions over which their composition is piecewise linear. \item Given $n$ convex polytopes $T_i, i\in[1,n]$, the volume of their union can be computed by \emph{inculsion-exculsion} formula, but its computational cost is of order of $\mathcal{O}(n!)$.
+Given $\mathcal{N}$ convex polytopes $\T_i, i\in[1,\mathcal{N}]$, the volume of their union can be computed by \emph{inculsion-exculsion} formula, but its computational cost is of order of $\mathcal{O}(n!)$.
 Another approach is to use the following identity: